notsatan/auto-sub/README.md

 Explicitly mark out files to be ignored using their names - note that files with [unrecognized extensions](#recognized-extensions) are always ignored.
 If the name of a file (inclusive of extension), matches a value present in this list, the file will be ignored by *auto-sub*.

+Note: Multiple ignore rules separated by a comma can be added to this flag.
+This flag can also be used multiple times in the same command.

 #### RExclude

 Short for regex-exclude, this flag ignores any file that matches a regular expression.
 The regex syntax needs to be in accordance with [RE2](https://en.wikipedia.org/wiki/RE2_(software)).
 For a simple cheatsheet for RE2 regex syntax, you may want to take a look [here](https://github.com/google/re2/wiki/Syntax).